agcom/entity-extension-model/README.md

-For every person, we want to save his/her name, image, parents and children.
+For every person, we want to save his/her name, parents and children.

 Conventions,